Joni Mitchell: 2010–2022: Health problems, recovery, and archival projects

 Mitchell approved Joni: The Joni Mitchell Sessions, a book of photos taken and collected by Norman Seeff, released in November 2018.
 Mitchell also revisited her poetry with Morning Glory on the Vine, a collection of facsimile handwritten lyrics, poetry and artwork originally compiled in 1971 as a gift for friends and family.
 The expanded and reformatted wide-release edition of Morning Glory on the Vine was published on October 22, 2019, in a standard hardcover edition, as well as a limited signed edition.

-In September 2020, it was announced that Mitchell and Rhino Records had created the Joni Mitchell Archives, a series of catalog releases containing material from the singer's personal vaults.
+In September 2020, it was announced that Mitchell and Rhino Records had created the Joni Mitchell Archives, a series of catalogue releases containing material from the singer's personal vaults.
 The project's first release, a five-disc collection titled Joni Mitchell Archives – Vol. 1: The Early Years (1963–1967), followed on October 30, 2020.
 In April 2022 Mitchell received a Grammy Award for 'Best Historical Album' for this release.
 She showed up personally to collect the award.
 On the same day, Mitchell released Early Joni – 1963 and Live at Canterbury House – 1967 (both culled from the 5-CD box set) as standalone vinyl releases.

 A special remastered collection of Mitchell's first four albums (Song to a Seagull, Clouds, Ladies of the Canyon and Blue) was released on July 2, 2021, as The Reprise Albums (1968–1971).
 The collection is the first to feature a new mix of Mitchell's 1968 debut album, overseen by Mitchell herself.
-Commenting on the original mix of Song to a Seagull, Mitchell called it "atrocious" and said it sounded like it "had been recorded under a bowl of Jello."
+Commenting on the original mix of Song to a Seagull, Mitchell called it "atrocious" and said it sounded like it "had been recorded under a bowl of Jello".

-On January 28, 2022, Mitchell demanded that Spotify remove her songs from its streaming service in solidarity with her long-time friend and fellow polio survivor Neil Young, who removed his tracks from the streaming platform in protest against COVID-19 misinformation on the popular Spotify-hosted podcast The Joe Rogan Experience.
+On January 28, 2022, Mitchell demanded that Spotify remove her songs from its streaming service in solidarity with her long-time friend and fellow childhood polio survivor Neil Young, who removed his tracks from the streaming platform in protest against COVID-19 misinformation on the popular Spotify-hosted podcast The Joe Rogan Experience.
 She wrote on her website: "Irresponsible people are spreading lies that are costing people their lives.
 I stand in solidarity with Neil Young and the global scientific and medical communities on this issue."
 British National Health Service doctor and author Rachel Clarke tweeted: "Both Neil Young & Joni Mitchell … know painfully well how much harm, suffering & avoidable death anti-vaxxers can cause."

-On April 1, 2022, Mitchell was honored as the 2022 MusiCares Person of the Year by the Recording Academy.
+On April 1, 2022, Mitchell was honoured as the 2022 MusiCares Person of the Year by the Recording Academy.
 Mitchell was present at the Awards show accepting the award personally.